Rare disease experts

 Professor Brian Feagan

-Professor of Medicine at the Schulich School of Medicine & Dentistry, Ontario Dr Brian Feagan, a Gastroenterologist and Professor of Medicine, has dedicated his research to developing outcome measures for novel therapeutics and conducting large-scale multi-center clinical trials.
+Professor of Medicine at the Schulich School of Medicine & Dentistry, Ontario, Canada Ambrose Healthcare is deeply saddened by the passing of Professor Brian Feagan, a world-renowned clinician–scientist and a cherished member of our Medical Advisory Board.
+Professor Feagan was widely recognised as one of the most influential figures in inflammatory bowel disease research, contributing groundbreaking insights that transformed clinical trial design, therapeutic development, and patient care worldwide.
+Dr Brian Feagan, a Gastroenterologist and Professor of Medicine, has dedicated his research to developing outcome measures for novel therapeutics and conducting large-scale multi-center clinical trials.
 With over 30 years of experience, he has authored over 550 articles, served as a Principal Investigator on more than 140 clinical trials and been named one of the top five experts globally for Crohn’s disease.
+His guidance to Ambrose Healthcare was marked by exceptional clarity, scientific rigor, and genuine kindness.
+We are honoured to have benefited from his wisdom and deeply grateful for his support of our mission.
+We extend our heartfelt condolences to his family, colleagues, and the global GI community.
+His legacy will continue to inspire our work for years to come.

 UK